sipeed/Tang-Nano-Doc/en/examples/1_led.md

 # Pin usage

-The onboard is a three-color RGB light, the schematic is as follows
+The onboard is a RGB(tri-color) LED, the schematic is as follows

 ![](../../assets/examples/led_pjt_1.png)